 Once OMS receives the ship confirmation message, OMS will generate an invoice for the shipped items and a request will be generated to process a settlement/capture for the value of the shipped goods.
 Existing authorization will be used to make settlement requests.
 In case of credit/debit card payment method, same authorization ID will be used for multiple settlement requests on a multi shipment order.

 OMS may initiate multiple settlement requests if the order gets shipped at different points in time.
-However, to minimize the multiple settlement calls, charge consolidation will be implemented for credit card payment method.
-This charge consolidation period is set to 72 hours from the order date.

 OMS will initiate one settlement call per payment type if an order has multiple payment methods and the settlement for an invoice is to be charged on multiple payment methods.